Spanking paddle: Paddling as punishment in U.S. schools

 In 1982, a nine-year-old student was hit with a wooden paddle that was cracked.
 This caused a bleeding wound that became a permanent scar.
 To avoid this, nowadays some school districts have adopted rules which prohibit using paddles that have cracks in them.
 For example, the policies of Bloomfield School District provide that, "Corporal punishment will be administered by spanking the buttocks of a student with a flat-surfaced paddle which is smoothly sanded and has no cracks or holes and that will cause no more than temporary pain and not inflict permanent damage to the body."

 A paddling is typically administered with two or more school employees present.
 The student may be ordered to bend over a chair or desk and, in that position, receive the prescribed number of strokes of the paddle.
 Paddling usually occurs in an office but may sometimes occur in a hallway.
 The punishment is delivered across the seat of the student's trousers or skirt.

 In order to avoid allegations of sexual abuse, many school districts require that a female teacher be present during the paddling of a female student.
-A school might also recommend "that female staff members administer corporal punishment to female students (middle and high school)".
+A school might also recommend "that female staff members administer corporal punishment to female students (middle and high school)."
 Or a school board might prescribe that a "female principal(s) or designee shall spank or paddle female students" and that a "male principal(s) or designee shall spank or paddle male students."

-As of April 2011, 19 states allow corporal punishment in public schools.
+As of April 2023, 17 states allow corporal punishment in public schools.
 See School corporal punishment in the United States for further information.

+In some US schools students make paddles themselves as a part of their woodworking (“shop”) class.